Tackle (gridiron football position)

 A tackle (T), also called an offensive tackle (OT) and subcategorized as a left tackle or right tackle, is an American football position that flanks the two guards on the offensive line.
 Like other offensive linemen, their objective is to block during each offensive play, physically preventing defenders from tackling or disrupting the offensive ball carrier with the intention of advancing the football downfield.
 A tackle is considered the most important position on the offensive line, primarily in charge of perimeter protection against defensive ends and edge rushers.

 Left tackles have historically been more desired, but the distinction between right and left have become less relevant over time.
 In the NFL, offensive tackles often measure over 6 ft 4 in and weigh over 300 lb.
 According to Sports Illustrated football journalist Paul Zimmerman, offensive tackles consistently achieve the highest cognitive ability scores relative to the other positional groups.
 The Wonderlic is taken before the draft to assess each player's aptitude for learning and problem solving.

 History

 Historically, in the one-platoon system of football, "tackle" referred to a two-way player that played both offense and defense.
 In the two-platoon system, players began playing only offense or defense, hence offensive tackle and defensive tackle.

+Notable tackles from the sport's early days include Fats Henry, Josh Cody, and Duke Slater.